- categoryProject Management

 In this article, we’ll compare the features of Basecamp and Microsoft Project to find the important contributions each software can add to your company.

-You can check out more software options by using our Product Selection Tool.
+You can check out more software options by using our Project Management Software Selection Tool.
 You’ll get a free list of up to five recommended project management solutions that suit your business’s needs.

 An overview of Basecamp vs. Microsoft Project

 Basecamp is an award-winning project management software used by world-renowned companies like Adidas, Twitter, and National Geographic.
 This software has features for documents and file management, message board, to-do list, scheduling, group chat, automatic check ins, and mobile application.
 Basecamp has a flat rate for all businesses, regardless of size.
 This flat rate can be quite expensive for freelancers and small businesses, making Basecamp better suited for mid-sized to large-scale companies.

 Microsoft Project is a widely-used project management solution trusted by big names such as Aston Martin, Hitachi, and TGI Friday’s.
 It has features for portfolio management, communication, resource management, collaboration, reporting, and mobile application.
 Microsoft Project has high-end pricing and is best for mid-sized to large corporations.

 Read also: Asana vs. Monday: Comparing Two Of The Biggest Names In Project Management

 Both Basecamp and Microsoft Project have features for collaboration, scheduling, and mobile application:

 Basecamp offers real-time chatting and message boards.
 Chat messages can be sent to groups or individuals for instant communication.
 Message boards can be used to post relevant messages and keep the entire conversation about a specific topic together on a single page.
 Additionally, you can embed images or files into your message, applaud messages and comments, and choose to share with everyone or select individuals.